djfrrresh/Store-test-app/README.md

 # StoreApp | Swift mobile test app

-A store app with authorization that includes checking for an existing user and throws an error if there is no input.
+Authenticated store app that includes validating an existing user, validating an email, and throwing an error if there is no data.

 Implemented a table with collections inside cells that displays products.
 Discounted products have an enlarged cell and additional views.